jeremyprioux/awesome/README.md

 # ✌️ Awesome by Jérémy

-This is a curated list of awesome tools (solutions, platforms, api ...) that I came across during my workdays.
+This is a curated list of awesome tools (software, platform, api ...) that I came across during my workdays.

  My favorites have a 🌟